NeurophysVis/SpectraVis/README.md

 ````
 git clone git@github.com/your-username/SpectraVis.git
 ````
 Use `npm install` to get the development dependencies.
+Place your Data in `app/DATA/`.

 Push to your fork and submit a pull request to the `develop` branch.